Our Learning Principles

 The learning sciences are a field of research that has helped us better understand how one learns.
 ISZL’s commitment to the fundamentals of how we learn allows us to address more effectively the conditions in which successful learning can occur for all our students.

-The following principles are intended to guide how we design and facilitate learning in the classroom and beyond.
+The following learning principles are intended to guide how we design and facilitate learning in the classroom and beyond.
 They are not intended to capture everything we know to be true about learning or what we will continue to learn about learning, but ground us in a shared approach to living ISZL’s guiding statements.

 At ISZL, learning is: